 Tips & Tricks

-- For a thicker and richer vanilla creme patissiere, you can substitute the whole egg with 3 egg yolks (6 egg yolks in total).
+- For a thicker and richer vanilla creme patissiere, you can add up to 6 egg yolks.

-- For a dairy-free version, substitute the milk and butter with a plant-based milk like almond milk, coconut milk, cashew milk or even soy milk and a plant based butter.
+- For a dairy-free version, substitute the milk and butter with a plant-based milk such as almond milk, coconut milk, cashew milk, or even soy milk, and use a plant-based butter.

 - You can choose to bring the milk to a boil, or just let it come to a simmer.
 It was important to boil the milk back in the days when milk wasn’t pasteurized.
 However, I have not noticed any difference in the pastry cream consistency when using boiling milk vs steaming hot milk.